awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

      s3ExportPath: s3://ml-training-data-000/export
      deploymentType: SCRATCH_2
    ```
    + **subnetId** – The subnet ID that the Amazon FSx for Lustre file system should be created in\.
 Amazon FSx for Lustre is not supported in all Availability Zones\.
 Open the Amazon FSx for Lustre console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/) to confirm that the subnet that you want to use is in a supported Availability Zone\.
-The subnet can include your worker nodes, or can be a different subnet or VPC\.
-If the subnet that you specify is not the same subnet that you have worker nodes in, then your VPCs must be [connected](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/amazon-vpc-to-amazon-vpc-connectivity-options.html), and you must ensure that you have the necessary ports open in your security groups\.
+The subnet can include your nodes, or can be a different subnet or VPC\.
+If the subnet that you specify is not the same subnet that you have nodes in, then your VPCs must be [connected](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/amazon-vpc-to-amazon-vpc-connectivity-options.html), and you must ensure that you have the necessary ports open in your security groups\.
-   + **securityGroupIds** – The security group ID for your worker nodes\.
+   + **securityGroupIds** – The security group ID for your nodes\.
    + **s3ImportPath** – The Amazon Simple Storage Service data repository that you want to copy data from to the persistent volume\.
 Specify the `fsx-csi` bucket that you created in step 1\.
    + **s3ExportPath** – The Amazon S3 data repository that you want to export new or modified files to\.
 Specify the `fsx-csi/export` folder that you created in step 1\.
    + **deploymentType** – The file system deployment type\.
 Valid values are `SCRATCH_1`, `SCRATCH_2`, and `PERSISTENT_1`\.
 For more information about deployment types, see [Create your Amazon FSx for Lustre file system](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started-step1.html)\.